One Key, Multiple Actions

 Home Row Modifiers

-Map your home row keys to modifiers when held:
+Map your home row keys to modifiers when held (Mac-optimized CAGS layout):

 f → f (tap) / Left Command (hold)